meyskens/EduNav/README.md

-# EduNav-scan
+# EduNav
-App to enter data into EduNav
+Indoor navigation based on the eduroam wireless network

 ---